Going to College Before You Go to College

 Audit Classes: There’s no better way to find out what college classes are like than to — spoiler alert! — attend college classes.
 Most class schedules are posted online, so you can easily identify classes that look interesting and find out when and where they take place.
 You can email the professor and/or a member of the admissions office for permission if you’d like to sit in.
 Large lectures are likely to be welcoming; small seminars might be trickier.

 Enroll in a Class: Colleges often make summer classes available to high school students, and some have extension schools that offer enrichment classes to the general public.
-(These classes are separate from “summer programs” dedicated to HS students; those programs can be worthwhile, but they’re usually very different from typical college classes.)
+These classes are separate from “summer programs” dedicated to high school students; those programs can be worthwhile, but they’re usually very different from typical college classes.

 Public Lectures: In addition to regular classes, colleges frequently invite special speakers for lectures that are open to the public.
-They might be notable scholars from other colleges; people applying for faculty positions; or, on special occasions, public figures — politicians, artists, businesspeople, etc. — with something interesting to say.
+They might be notable scholars from other colleges, people applying for faculty positions, or, on special occasions, public figures — politicians, artists, businesspeople, etc. — with something interesting to say.
+You may find lectures on your favorite topic, by a public figure you admire, or discover a new idea altogether.

-Arts Performances: College campuses offer a wealth of arts and entertainment options: drama, dance, music of all sorts, poetry slams.
+Arts Performances: College campuses offer a wealth of arts and entertainment: drama, dance, music of all sorts, poetry slams.
 The list goes on.
 These performances usually feature undergraduates, but some of the larger events might include professional performers (especially at larger colleges).

 Intercollegiate Athletics: The typical college fields at least a dozen varsity athletic teams, if not more.
 Except for “big” sports — football and basketball, which may require tickets — games are easily accessible.
 If you’re remotely interested in athletics and competition, you can become a fan of your local college even if you’re otherwise unaffiliated.